 A healthy, beautiful smile relies on more than just your teeth.
 Although they are important, their foundation is crucial to their health and appearance.
 Besides your gum tissue, your jawbone is influential in providing your teeth with the support they need to stay firmly in place.
 Unfortunately, there are various factors that can impact the density of your jawbone, such as periodontal disease and tooth loss.
 Although it may not seem like a large concern, it can limit your tooth replacement options, like your candidacy for dental implants.
-We can rebuild the foundation to a healthy smile with a bone graft in Colorado Springs.
+We can rebuild the foundation to a healthy smile with bone grafting in Colorado Springs, CO.
 We will restore the health and strength of your jawbone to invest in your smile.

 Bone grafting is a surgical procedure that adds density to the size and shape of your alveolar ridge.
 You can lose bone in the gum ridge after you have lost a tooth, whether from an extraction, trauma, or infection.